syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/08.network/02.lbaas/docs.en.md

 ### Connection Limit

 By default the Octavia load balancers are configured with a connection limit of 50000.
 You may set a different limit in the configuration of the listener.

+### Topology limits

+The total number of members (backends) across all pools of a load balancer is limited to 300.